wrijupan/DataScience_Projects/README.md

 6. Building Machine Learning models
 7. Evaluating Machine Learning models

-# Most recent Data Science project
+# An AI solution to diagnose the failure of industrial machines

-Apart from the projects listed in this repository, there is an additional project that I have been very recently involved in - the source code can be found in this Github repository: https://github.com/wrijupan/sound-of-failure
+Most recently, I have been involved in the "Sound of Failure project", where I have developed a solution to diagnosing the failure of industrial machines using their acoustic footprint.
+The source code can be found in this Github page: https://github.com/wrijupan/DataScience_Projects/tree/master/01sound-of-failure

 #### Description
-The main purpose of this project is to develop an AI solution to reduce industrial downtime by diagnosing the failure of machines using their acoustic footprint.
+Downtimes due to machine failures is one of the biggest problems that industries face and often downtime comes unplanned.
+The main idea of this project is to reduce the extremely high downtime costs by an early diagnosis of failing or broken machines by monitoring their sound pattern over time.

-I prototyped the project idea to solve a recurring problem in industries: loosing productivity due to industrial downtime.
-The downtime costs can be very expensive and often comes without any prior warning.
-Hence zero unplanned downtime is now the number one priority across several industries.
-The main aim of this project was to prevent such unplanned downtimes from happening by early diagnosis of the machine states using their sound patterns.
+Machines have a certain acoustic footprint in its normal state which is different to that when the machine is malfunctioning.
+We developed an efficient algorithm to understand such differences without knowing apriori how a broken machine sounds like.
+I.e. we have taken an unsupervised Deep Learning approach to train our model only on normal machine sounds which then during testing, can detect abnormal machine sounds as anomalies.

 For a detailed description and source code of the project, please check the above-mentioned Github link.